Games-of-Threads/TESTEX2-Emmely/README.md

 > prior to giving it to their team for review, fewer defects were found.

 My reflection on point 1 is that the annotation in the code automatically leads to better code standard and comments in the code.
 This in turn could make the code easier to read and maintain by other developers in the future.
+An extra bonus.

 > (10).Do A Certain Amount Of Code Review Each Day, Even If It's Not Every Line.
 It's state that